 One aspect is $4 billion per year of divestments, presumably to sell off crude oil assets.
-The other aspects is shifting the company’s portfolio into two areas labeled Growth and Transition.
+The other aspect is shifting the company’s portfolio into two areas labeled Growth and Transition.

 - Growth: This is about moving into new markets, based on renewable energy technology, that are expected to grow significantly.
 Named items include EV charging networks (expanding to 500,000 charge points by 2025), solar power, something they call “nature-based solutions”, and clean hydrogen.

 - Transition: This is about technologies that support the transition to clean energy.
-Named items include converting refineries to chemical and energy production of a different sort, and to expand Liquified Natural Gas (LNG) production and delivery.
+Named items include converting refineries to chemical and energy production of a different sort, and expanding Liquified Natural Gas (LNG) production and delivery.

 What’s interesting is a company of such a scale as Royal Dutch Shell claiming it will transition its business in such a fundamental way.
 This is as significant as General Motors announcing its entire vehicle lineup will be electric.
 Shell didn’t announce this as a prank on us all, or an April Fools Joke.
 This was announced through the company’s normal press release mechanism, making it an actual statement by the company.
 We are therefore required to keep in our mind that Shell has made this announcement, and we must hold them to this promise.

-Let me point you to a couple statements in the Shell press release:
+Let me point you to a couple of statements in the Shell press release: